arunav-bhattacharya/dsalgo-problems/README.md

 ## 4. Merge Intervals

-This pattern describes an efficient technique to deal with **overlapping intervals**.
+- This pattern describes an efficient technique to deal with **overlapping intervals**.
 In a lot of problems involving intervals, we either need to find overlapping intervals or merge intervals if they overlap.

-Given two intervals (‘a’ and ‘b’), there will be six different ways the two intervals can relate to each other:
+- Given two intervals ('a' and 'b'), there will be six different ways the two intervals can relate to each other:

 ![merge-intervals](./.images/merge-intervals.png "merge-intervals")